 - Add the money to account B

-The programs developed in the file process system square measure troublesome to take care of. a great deal of budget is spent on program maintenance.
+The programs developed in the filing process system square measure troublesome to take care of. a great deal of budget is spent on program maintenance.
 It becomes troublesome to develop new programs